sbt/website/src/reference/02-DetailTopics/02-Configuration/14-Testing.md

 ```

 -   `configs(IntegrationTest)` adds the predefined integration test
     configuration.
-This configuration is referred to by the name it.
+This configuration is referred to by the name `it`.
 -   `settings(Defaults.itSettings)` adds compilation, packaging,
     and testing actions and settings in the IntegrationTest
     configuration.